Marine Environmental Indicators

 PPB Environmental Management Plan Consultation Summary (PDF, 575.8 KB)

 PPB Environmental Management Plan Summary (large A3 version) (PDF, 435.5 KB)

-For more on the values of Victoria's marine environments please view the Victorian Environmental Assessment Council's Assessment of the Values of Victoria's Marine Environment report.
+Read the Victorian Environmental Assessment Council's Assessment of the Values of Victoria's Marine Environment.